Attempts to escape Oflag IV-C: The French tunnel

 Nine French officers organized a long-term tunnel-digging project, the longest ever attempted out of Colditz Castle.
 Deciding that the exit should be on the steep drop leading down towards the recreation area, outside the eastern walls of the castle, they began to scout for a possible location for the entrance.
 The problem was solved by Lieutenants Cazaumayo and Paille, who had gained access to the clock tower in 1940.

 Their tunnel began at the top of a chapel's clock tower and descended 8.6 meters (28.2 Ft) into the ground using the shaft which contained the ropes and weights for the clock.
 They found that the weights which used to hang down the shaft, and the chains, had been removed.
 This left an empty shaft which extended from the clock to the cellars below.
 After the previous escape attempts by Cazaumayo and Paille, the doors (one on each floor) which had provided access to the tower, had been bricked up in order to prevent further escape attempts.
-However, by sealing up the tower the Germans had in essence provided a secure location where escape tunnel work could be done without notice.
+However, by sealing up the tower the Germans had in essence provided a secure location where tunnelling could be done without being noticed.
 The French this time gained access to the tower from the attics, descended 35 m to the cellars, and began work on a horizontal shaft in June 1941.
 This shaft work would continue for a further eight months.